[Data Study] The 50 Most Dangerous Intersections in Colorado

 This sharp increase strongly suggests that intersections controlled by stoplights or stop signs are fundamentally incompatible with highway speeds.
 When fast vehicles interact with crossing or turning traffic, the forces involved leave virtually no room for error, making severe and fatal crashes far more likely.

-Visualizing the 50 Most Dangerous Intersection Crash Hotspots
+Interactive Map: The 50 Most Dangerous Intersection Crash Hotspots

 The map shows the locations of Colorado’s 50 most dangerous intersections.
-High risk intersections are concentrated in the Denver metro area, with a particularly dense cluster in Aurora.
-Additional hotspots appear in Colorado Springs reflecting the elevated crash risk associated with high volume, high speed urban road networks.
+High-risk intersections are concentrated in the Denver metro area, with a particularly dense cluster in Aurora.
+Additional hotspots appear in Colorado Springs reflecting the elevated crash risk associated with high-volume, high-speed urban road networks.

 Steps for Colorado to Take Moving Forward